Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 There is no time pressure or complex technical gestures.

-Taking your time is not a constraint, it is an essential component of this cuisine.
+Taking your time is not a constraint; it is an essential component of this cuisine.

-Discover this cast iron cauldron
+Discover this cast-iron cauldron

 2. "You have to be an expert to cook over a fire"

-In cauldron cooking, you never cook over flames.
+With cauldron cooking, you never cook over flames.

 The logic is simple: